system76/docs/content/bottles.md

 ## Create Your First Bottle

 You can choose a gaming, application, or custom environment.
-In this example we will install
+In this example we will install a Windows application.

 1. Launch Bottles and click through the introductory screens.
 Click `Create a new Bottle`.
   ![Create a new bottle](/images/using-bottles/create-new-bottle.png)